yegor256/blog/_drafts/debugging.md

 [Debugging](https://en.wikipedia.org/wiki/Debugging)
-is "a process of running a program/method interactively, breaking execution flow after each statement and showing ..."
-It is a very useful technique ... for a bad programmer.
+is "a process of running a program/method interactively, breaking execution flow after each statement and showing..."
+In a nutshell, it is a very useful technique ... for a bad programmer.
 Or an old programmer who is still writing procedural code in C. Object-oriented programmers never debug their code &mdash; they write unit tests.
 My point here